stat-ml/ncvis/README.md

 # ncvis

-**NCVis** is an efficient solution for data visualization.
-It uses [HNSW](https://github.com/nmslib/hnswlib) for fast nearest neighbors graph construction and a parallel approach for building the graph embedding.
+**NCVis** is an efficient solution for data visualization and dimensionality reduction.
+It uses [HNSW](https://github.com/nmslib/hnswlib) to quickly construct the nearest neighbors graph and a parallel (batched) approach to build its embedding.
+Efficient random sampling is achieved via [PCGRandom](https://github.com/imneme/pcg-cpp).
+Detailed application examples can be found [here](https://github.com/alartum/ncvis-examples).

 # Why NCVis?